About MCH Surgery

 If your surgeon has not scheduled you for our Pre-op testing area:

-you call for your arrival time, the nurse will provide you with any relevant food, clothing,
+call for your arrival time, the nurse will provide you with any relevant food, clothing, medication

-room is located directly outside the unit doors.
-Immediate family visitation is liberal, but is
+located directly outside the unit doors.
+Immediate family visitation is liberal, but is based on

-taken to the recovery room for a minimum of 30 minutes.
-Once the patient is stable, he/she is
+recovery room for a minimum of 30 minutes.
+Once the patient is stable, he/she is returned to the

-returned to the original room to recover until ready to go home.
-Once patients meet any criteria
+original room to recover until ready to go home.
+Once patients meet any criteria established by